 Low Complaint Volume

-Datalink Bankcard Lawsuits
+Datalink Bankcard Lawsuits and Fines

 We have not found any outstanding class-action lawsuits or FTC complaints filed against Datalink Bank Card.
 Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

-Datalink Bankcard Customer Support Options
+Datalink Bankcard Customer Service Options

-Datalink offers extensive customer service contact information on its website, including phone number, email addresses, and a contact form, but it does not currently rate as a top merchant account provider for customer service.
+Datalink offers extensive customer service contact information on its website, including a phone number, email addresses, and a contact form, but it does not currently rate as a top merchant account provider for customer service.

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.